nsat/space-services-user-guide/Fundamentals.md

 In simple terms, applications are deployed to the satellite, time is scheduled to run the applications, and the output is downloaded to AWS S3.
 Applications have access to satellite hardware and telemetry.

 Everything happens as time windows on a schedule.
-The schedule holds all upcoming contact windows with the ground (and other satellites), and all reservation windows made by customers.
-Customers reserve specific hardware over a time window on a satellite.
+The schedule holds all upcoming contact windows with the ground (and other satellites), and all reservation windows made by users.
+Users reserve specific hardware over a time window on a satellite.
 The schedule is synchronized with the satellite at each contact.

 ## Lifecycle